 Add all but the cornstarch mixture to the saucepan and heat until it begins to simmer.

 While stirring constantly, pour in the cornstarch mixture and continue stirring until it is well incoporated – we don’t want lumps to form.
 Bring the sauce to a light boil and simmer for 1-2 minutes longer to ensure you’ve cooked the cornstarch and the sauce thickens up.

 Remove the sauce from the heat and set aside until your Brussels sprouts are done roasting.

 Pour the sauce over the top and stir to coat all the Brussels sprouts and pecans evenly.

 Time to serve!
-This dish can be served with rice or eaten as is.
+Serve with rice or eat as is.
 Garnish with a few fresh slices of green onion if you’d like.
 I’m even thinking of adding some chicken or beef next time.
 However you decide to eat it, enjoy!
 Even my kiddos agreed, this was a dish worth having over and over again!

 - 3-4 Tablespoons of olive oil

 - 1 Tablespoon of finely chopped fresh ginger